 - Athletes who miss the mandatory weigh-in date will have a unified make-up date the week prior to the league’s first game.
 The date and location will be communicated to the school’s Athletic Director the week following the original weigh-in date.
 Schools are responsible for communicating this make-up weigh-in date to their respective football athletes and parents.

 - Practice may begin no earlier than three weeks prior to the first game.

 There has been an addition to the Lions Club list of guidelines and policies – this is relevant specifically to Social Media – this has been in effect since September 25th.

 G. Students involved in interscholastic activities are representatives of our school (Parkview Middle School) and are expected to set forth a positive image at all times.
 Students can and will be removed from inter-scholastics for unacceptable behavior or poor grades.
 Coaches have the right to remove athletes from the team for repeated absence or misbehavior.

 When a coach has deemed an incident as “unacceptable behavior” as related to an event, language, bullying and or misconduct on a social media forum, the following disciplinary actions can and will be adhered to…

-2nd - Offence - Meeting with the head coach, the student athlete, the parent(s) and the Athletic Director of Parkview Middle School (if applicable) to discuss the continuing incident of unacceptable behavior, noting if there is a third incident the final consequence will follow – noting the final step in the process.
+2nd - Offense - Meeting with the head coach, the student athlete, the parent(s) and the Athletic Director of Parkview Middle School (if applicable) to discuss the continuing incident of unacceptable behavior, noting if there is a third incident the final consequence will follow – noting the final step in the process.

-3rd - Offence - The student will be asked to leave the program, officer Penza (or acting school officer liaison) will be notified of the situation along with the parents, coaches and board.
+3rd - Offense - The student will be asked to leave the program, officer Penza (or acting school officer liaison) will be notified of the situation along with the parents, coaches and board.
 This will be done in written form by the coach with dates of the infractions to include conversations.